bennyhuo/KotlinBlogTranslation/original/Kotlin M5.2: IntelliJ IDEA 12.1 and Gradle.md

 <p></p>
 {% endraw %}

-More examples & docs can be found here.
+More examples & docs can be found  [here](http://confluence.jetbrains.com/display/Kotlin/Kotlin+Build+Tools#KotlinBuildTools-Gradle) .
 ## Reminder: KAnnotator

-Don’t forget that you now have KAnnotator at your service.
+Don’t forget that you now have  [KAnnotator](http://blog.jetbrains.com/kotlin/2013/03/kannotator-0-1-is-out/)  at your service.
-Have a nice Kotlin!
+<strong>Have a nice Kotlin!</strong>